 There is another factor, though… and that’s noise.
 Every component adds a small amount of noise and a cheap amplifier will add quite a lot of noise.
 Noise is much more important with digital signals, and it’s possible that a good signal can actually be made worse because of the noise added by an amplifier.
 That’s why you should really check the real-world performance of your antenna setup prior to putting in an amplifier.

-I’m personally partial to this Winegard Amplifier which gives 15dB performance, which is enough to overcome anything but a 1×8 splitter.
-I prefer to have the splitter separate from the amplifier for home installations.
-The only reason I would use a distribution amplifier with multiple outputs is if it were designed to compensate for one very long run (which the one at the top of this article is.)
+In addition to the Televes unit at the top of this article, I’m partial to this Winegard Amplifier which gives 15dB performance, which is enough to overcome anything but a 1×8 splitter.
+Using this amplifier gives you the option of putting the smallest possible splitter on it..
+A distribution amplifier with multiple outputs is designed to compensate for one very long run (which the one at the top of this article is.)